Policies and Procedures

 Each unit and surrounding grounds are to be kept clean.
 BASIC HOUSEKEEPING GUIDELINES: Please do not allow red, orange or purple drinks onto carpeted areas of the house.
 This leaves stains that cannot be removed.
 To spot clean your carpet, please use “white vinegar” and a white cloth.
 Failure to keep carpets clean may result in loss of your reservation deposit.

-Please advise when repairs are needed in your unit by filling out a blue maintenance slip.
+Please advise when repairs are needed in your unit by filling out the online maintenance slip at http://bit.lySMHMaint.
 Failure to tell us can result in more extensive repairs being needed later.
 If you can make the repair yourself, please advise the office before proceeding.

 ** Note: Siloam strives to provide a beautiful home for our guests, and it is imperative to keep the homes neat and free of damage.
 Any damage caused by the occupant due to accident or neglect which requires the replacement of windows, doors, carpet, or other major items in the home will be at the expense of the occupant.
 These damages must be reported immediately to the office, and they will arrange for repair.